-In the U.S., for example, a long-term government bond yield can be used as a proxy for the long-term risk-free rate.
+In the U.S., for example, a long-term government bond yield can be used as a proxy for the longterm risk-free rate.
 This is typically the practice in other countries as well: a long-term sovereign is selected as a proxy for the long-term risk-free rate.

 As far as selection of an appropriate ERP, financial analysts and academics oftentimes have very different opinions of what the long-term ERP is at any given time.
-In the Cost of Capital Navigator, for example, several U.S. ERP estimates are reported, including the "historical" ERP (as estimated over the time horizon 1926-2020), the "supply-side" ERP, "implied" ERP estimates, ERP estimates developed by surveying academics and financial professionals, and the Kroll recommended U.S. ERP.
+In the Cost of Capital Navigator,9 for example, several U.S. ERP estimates are reported, including the "historical" ERP (as estimated over the time horizon 1926-present), the "supply-side" ERP, "implied" ERP estimates, ERP estimates developed by surveying academics and financial professionals, and the Kroll recommended U.S. ERP.

-In the Cost of Capital Navigator's International Cost of Capital Module's "Resources" section there are several estimates provided, including International Equity Risk Premia (ERPs), and historical ERP estimates for 16 world economies, through December 2021.
-The ERPs in the Cost of Capital Navigator's International Cost of Capital Module provide the same type of "historical" ERP calculations as were previously provided in the (now discontinued) Morningstar/ Ibbotson International Equity Risk Premium Report.
-In the International Equity Risk Premium Report.
-In the International Equity Risk Premium R
+In the Cost of Capital Navigator's International Cost of Capital Module's "Resources" section there are several estimates provided, including International Equity Risk Premia (ERPs), and historical ERP estimates for a variety of world economies.10 The ERPs in the Cost of Capital Navigator's International Cost of Capital Module provide the same type of "historical" ERP calculations as were previously provided in the (now discontinued) Morningstar/ Ibbotson International Equity Risk Premium Report.11